 - 1. RSA's ethical principles and commitments

 - 2. Working with purpose

 - 3. Working with Integrity

 - 4. Working with openness

 - 5. Ensuring the right to be safe

-- 6. Conflict of interest
+- 6. Related RSA policies

 The Regional Studies Association is a Company Limited by Guarantee Company Number 04116288, Registered Charity Number 1084165.